Rochedo098/Rochedo098/README.md

 ### Hello Everyone

 ## Active Projects
-> [Planets And Stars](https://github.com/Rochedo098/Planets-and-Stars) is a Fabric mod with the goal of being a realistic and customizable space experience.
+> [Planets And Stars](https://github.com/Rochedo098/Planets-and-Stars) is a FabricMC mod with the goal of being a realistic and customizable space experience.

+> [Power of Stars](https://github.com/Rochedo098/PowerOfStars)  is a simple magic mod for FabricMC.

 > [CoffeeMC](https://github.com/Rochedo098/CoffeeMC) is a simple mod that adds coffees to minecraft.
 This project is not available to the public yet.